 So you’re thinking about trying psychedelics?
-It can be daunting to try to sift through all the information, hype, and stories and truly understand whether or not working with psychedelics is right for you.
+Are psychedelics right for you?
+It can be daunting to try to sift through all the information, hype, and stories and truly understand whether or not healing with sacred medicines is something you should invest in.
 While psychedelics and entheogens are starting to make a comeback as science and medicine strive to catch up to what our ancestors have known for thousands of years, there is still a large gap in education, awareness, and understanding of who should use these medicines, what they can do, and why you might want to give it a go.

 Why Do People Use Psychedelics?